ROCm/amdsmi/README.md

-# ROCm System Management Interface (ROCm SMI) Library
+# AMD System Management Interface (AMD SMI) Library

-The ROCm System Management Interface Library, or ROCm SMI library, is part of the Radeon Open Compute [ROCm](https://github.com/RadeonOpenCompute) software stack .
-It is a C library for Linux that provides a user space interface for applications to monitor and control GPU applications.
+The AMD System Management Interface Library, or AMD SMI library, is a C library for Linux that provides a user space interface for applications to monitor and control AMD devices.

-## DISCLAIMER
+## Supported platforms

-The information contained herein is for informational purposes only, and is subject to change without notice.
-In addition, any stated support is planned and is also subject to change.
-While every precaution has been taken in the preparation of this document, it may contain technical inaccuracies, omissions and typographical errors, and AMD is under no obligation to update or otherwise correct this information.
-Advanced Micro Devices, Inc. makes no representations or warranties with respect to the accuracy or completeness of the contents of this document, and assumes no liability of any kind, including the implied warranties of noninfringement, merchantability or fitness for particular purposes, with respect to the operation or use of AMD hardware, software or other products described herein.

-© 2022 Advanced Micro Devices, Inc. All Rights Reserved.
+At initial release, the AMD SMI library will support Linux bear metal and Linux virtual machine guest for AMD GPUs.
+In the future release, the library will be extended to support AMD EPYC™ CPUs.

+AMD SMI library can run on AMD ROCm supported platforms, please refer to [List of Supported Operating Systems and GPUs](https://docs.amd.com/bundle/ROCm-Getting-Started-Guide-v5.3/page/Introduction_to_ROCm_Getting_Started_Guide_for_Linux.html)

+To run the AMD SMI library, the amdgpu driver needs to be installed.
+Optionally, the libdrm can be installed to query firmware information and hardware IPs.

-# Building ROCm SMI
+# Building AMD SMI

-#### Additional Required software for building
+## Additional Required software for building

-In order to build the ROCm SMI library, the following components are required.
+In order to build the AMD SMI library, the following components are required.
 Note that the software versions listed are what was used in development.
 Earlier versions are not guaranteed to work:
 * CMake (v3.5.0)
 * g++ (5.4.0)